Section Nine: 1 2

 When you're finished, your Address List should look something like this:

 Now click OK.
-When you click on OK, you'll see the Save dialogue box appear:
+When you click on OK, you'll see the Save dialogue box appear.
+Type Address_List as the file name:

 Take note of where the file is being saved, and the file type.
 You are saving it in a folder called My Data Sources, which is in the My Documents folder.
 The type of file is a MDB database.